Ivang316/lpm-3-semester/README.md

-# College programming tasks
+# University programming tasks
-Here is the code for programming tasks from college
+Here is the code for my programming tasks from the university.